denisprado/payload-plugin-image-relationship/README.md

 ## How to use

 In your `payload.config.ts`, import the plugin and add it to the `plugins` array.
+You must enable the plugin and specify which collection(s) it should apply to.

 ```ts
 import { buildConfig } from 'payload'